 Return to top

 First, one doesn't have to pick the "worst" abuser to protest against abuse.
 When the U.S. voted with the UN Security Council in 1977 to impose an arms embargo on apartheid South Africa, very few asked why the U.S. was singling out South Africa (see here for a South African example, using strangely familiar talking points).
-If you raise money for cancer research, no one asks why you aren't raising money on behalf of AIDS or heart disease instead.
+If you are raising money for cancer research, most people don't ask why you aren't raising money for AIDS or heart disease research instead.

 The U.S government also does not continually protect other countries diplomatically with its veto in the UN Security Council.
 The Palestinian crisis and the human rights